NotHarshhaa/DevOps-Projects/DevOps-Project-15/README.md

 ***Congratulations… Your Order has been Successfully placed.. :)***

 # Thank you

 Thank you for taking the time to work on this tutorial/labs.
 Let me know what you thought!

 #### Author by [Harshhaa Reddy](https://github.com/NotHarshhaa)

 ### Ensure to follow me on GitHub.
-Please star/share this repository!
+Please star/share this repository